 Check out these upcycled home decor ideas and learn how to create beautiful, one-of-a-kind pieces for your home!

 I love taking old (sometimes worn-out) items and using them to make something new and amazing.
-It’s not only eco-friendly to repurpose things but it can also be a super inexpensive way to furnish your house, make a little money on the side, and create unique gifts for others!
+It’s not only environmentally friendly to repurpose but it can also be a super inexpensive way to furnish your house, make a little money on the side, and create unique gifts for others!

 The DIYs shown below have different skill ranges.
 Some require drilling and cutting with a chop saw but most are easy upcycles with a little glue and paint.
 I cover it all, so let’s get right to the trash to treasure home decor ideas.

 1. Wood Picture Frame Tray

 Old wood picture frames are everywhere at thrift stores and garage sales.
 You may even have a few that you’re not using around the house.

 I love turning old frames into serving trays and it’s really easy to do.
 Just drill holes into the sides to add handles, paint, and decorative paper to the frame if you have a glass insert.

 If your frame doesn’t have a glass insert or you’d like to remove it altogether, you can cut and nail wood craft board to the back and use a stencil to decorate your tray as I did here.